 So I have to start putting the pieces back together in a different way as fast as I can, because every minute’s delay could mean additional expense or worse, sold-out trains.

 In that moment there’s no one there to make decisions for me, no one available to help talk it all through, or to bounce ideas off of.
-It’s me in the back of a cab slipping through morning traffic in a rainstorm, with only my aging iPhone and hopefully 4 bars of mobile signal, processing a matrix of train and hostel reservations, hopes and desires, potential routes, and goals for this experience, in half-an-hour.
+It’s me in the back of a cab slipping through morning traffic in a rainstorm, with only my aging iPhone and hopefully four bars of mobile signal, processing a matrix of train and hostel reservations, hopes and desires, potential routes, and goals for this experience, in half-an-hour.
 That’s the amount of time I know I’ll have to focus.

 Oh and I need to find someplace to sleep in Xi’an tonight.

 Situations like this happen frequently.
-I don’t mean missed trains or planes (in fact that was my first in 2 years!), but balancing a complex set of variables in a short space of time to try and arrive at the best possible outcome, and the only person who can establish and work towards that outcome being me.
+I don’t mean missed trains or planes (in fact that was my first in two years!), but balancing a complex set of variables in a short space of time to try and arrive at the best possible outcome, and the only person who can establish and work towards that outcome being me.
 I can get advice from fellow travelers, input from locals, and guidance from a book or website, but somehow it’s all got to synthesize in me towards something that I, and only I, find satisfying and fulfilling.

 That’s the joy of travel, right?
 Total freedom to chart a course and see it through.
 But in that, I’ve felt a great deal of responsibility, as this trip doesn’t happen on its own.
 Behind the scenes are long sessions on my laptop, researching; thoughtful walks through unfamiliar streets, considering; extended conversations with backpackers, listening; and sleepless nights in a bunk bed in a dorm room, my face lit by my phone as I’m scrolling, scrolling.